brondani/cmsis-pack-utils/README.md

 ## Example

-The [HelloWorld](./examples/HelloWorld) example uses the `open-iot-sdk` toolchain setup as other `open-iot-sdk` [examples](https://gitlab.arm.com/iot/open-iot-sdk/examples).
-Make sure their prequisites are satisfied before running this example.
+The [HelloWorld](./examples/HelloWorld) example uses the `open-iot-sdk` toolchain setup as it's done in other [open-iot-sdk examples](https://gitlab.arm.com/iot/open-iot-sdk/examples).
+Make sure `CMake`, `ninja` and `ARMClang` are available on the PATH before running this example.

 Configure:
 ```